Best practices for your lighting pipeline

 • What is their inventory flow from upstream departments?

 Working with department supervisors and maintaining scheduling best practices is crucial to fully realizing the potential of Katana in your pipeline.
-It’s common that we hear about studios being able to use less staff than expected, even on their first show.
-With all this in mind and so many things to consider, how exactly do you prepare your studio for Katana deployment?
+We often hear about studios being able to use fewer staff than expected, even on their first show.
+With all this in mind, how exactly do you prepare your studio for Katana deployment?

 Prepping your pipeline

 The length of time it takes to get Katana set up in a pipeline depends on how complex your existing pipeline is and what needs to be changed.
-Some studios, like FutureWorks, have produced their first project within the first month of adopting Katana whilst others have taken longer to get to this stage.
-It is all dependent on your setup, workflow, and pipeline, but there are things that can help speed up this process and make the transition easier.
+Some studios, like FutureWorks, have produced their first project within the first month of adopting Katana while others have taken longer to get to this stage.
+It's all dependent on your setup, workflow, and pipeline, but there are things that can help speed up the process and make the transition easier.

 FutureWorks

-If your pipeline uses geometry caches to feed the lighting pipeline, alongside rich metadata and tagging to communicate information about render layers, shaders, etc, this can make the transitioning process quicker and easier.
-It also helps if a pipeline has shot production organized in hierarchies to facilitate turning over large chunks of inventory that allow artists to build momentum—something that Katana is extremely adept at handling.
+If your pipeline uses geometry caches to feed the lighting pipeline, alongside rich metadata and tagging to communicate information about render layers, shaders, and more, this can make the transitioning process quicker and easier.
+It also helps if a pipeline has shot production organized in hierarchies to facilitate turning over large chunks of inventory that enable artists to build momentum — something that Katana is extremely adept at handling.
 With this, it’s good to think about the handoff between departments as well as managing the inventory delivery from upstream to downstream departments and vice versa.
 It can also be useful to have a separate look development manifest file and scene layout manifest file.

 If you don’t yet do geometry caching, USD comes as a convenient solution.
-It provides a way to robustly and scalably interchange and augments arbitrary scenes composed of many different assets.
+It provides a way to interchange in a robust and scalable way, and augments arbitrary scenes composed of many different assets.
 And if you’re not ready to adopt USD, Katana has its own separate look development manifest file called the Katana Look File to facilitate this.

 For those studios that don’t do any of the above, the adoption of Katana will be slightly slower but you'll still be able to get the full benefit of the software once the integration has happened.